 If you are travelling to the West Coast, the first thing you may realize when you’re looking for the best hostels in Vancouver BC is just how expensive Vancouver is.
 Real estate prices are sky high, which makes the property in Downtown Vancouver basically gold.
 Like seriously, there has to be gold under there somewhere.
 Or oil.
+So cheap hostels in Vancouver should be a rarity, but oddly enough there are a good number of affordable Vancouver hostels, and most of them are pretty decent!

 These immense real estate prices mean that cheap hostels in Vancouver are not all that easy to come by.
 Those folks need to pay their taxes after all!
 But have no fear!
 There are still some great hostels in Downtown Vancouver, that will not break your bank.
 I actually have no idea how they survive…

 Location is not the only factor that makes some of these Vancouver hostels amazing.
 We all know I have some pretty specific ideas about what makes a hostel a winner, even when you’re in a city like Vancouver.
-Sure, the city is great, but it can make up for faults in the hostel?
+Sure, the city is great, but can it make up for faults in the hostel?

 No!
 Do not settle for crap!